Home Study in the USA All About F1, H1B & Green Card US F-1 Visa Policy Confusion: What Indian Students Should Know About Study...

 The conflicting guidance has left students, educational advisors, and immigration attorneys seeking further clarification from the U.S. government.
 “For most of us in higher education, these statements contradict each other,” said Aaron Blumberg, a partner at Fragomen Immigration Lawyers.
 SEVP’s stance appears to mean that students need a new visa only if not enrolled in an approved study abroad program, while USCIS suggests otherwise.

-Also Read: Guide for applying Masters in Germany
+Also Read: Sample SOP for MS in Sociology

 This lack of clarity is particularly concerning for Indian students, many of whom plan lengthy study abroad programs or combine them with visits home during summer breaks.
 Immigration attorneys have called on the government to clarify the rules quickly, especially for students nearing graduation, whose Optional Practical Training (OPT) work permits may be affected by any lapse in F-1 status.